lwjohnst86/tagDiabetes/doc/submission/reviewer-response.md

     also highly positively correlated with clinical TAG.
 Secondly, clinical TAG had a much higher magnitude of association compared to any individual TGFA.
 Measuring clinical TAG is enough to assess risk.
-However, our results provide insight into the potential mechanisms that regarding how TAG influences risk for diabetes, which we show could be due to higher amounts of the four TGFA and that higher amounts of these four TGFA alone may strongly contribute to the higher clinical TAG.*
+However, our results provide insight into the potential mechanisms regarding how TAG influences risk for diabetes, which we show could be due to higher amounts of the four TGFA and that higher amounts of these four TGFA alone may strongly contribute to the higher clinical TAG.*